Xelieu/xelieu.github.io/docs/jp-lazy-guide/setupYomichanOnAndroid.md

 ## Setting Up

-1. Go to `kiwi://extensions` and go to `Yomichan` extension settings
+1. Go to `kiwi://extensions` and go to `Yomibaba` extension settings

 2. Make sure `Allow access to file URLs` is enabled